wuer5/Flux.1-dev-lora-scripts/README.md

 # Flux.1-dev-lora-scripts

+It is easy for you to LoRA your Flux.1-dev using this script!

 This repository provides a Flux.1-dev LoRA training script modified from the ```xflux``` and ```diffusers``` repositories.

 You only need the ```diffusers``` library for Flux.1-dev LoRA training.
 We will release other fine-tuning methods, such as ControlNet.